 - Do not ever try and catch a falling knife.

-- Best to not use your knife directly after sharpening.
+- It is advised to not use your knife directly after sharpening.

-- Never use a chef knife for anything other than cooking.
+- Do not ever use a chef knife for anything other than cooking.

 Honing regularly is an excellent practice and should be done each time you will use your knife.
 Forgetting one or two times is not a big deal.
 But the more you get used to it, the better.
 Honing does not remove any metal, it only realigns the edge.